Insurance risks exist whether your caravan is out on the road or locked up safely in a nearby storage facility.

 Not all storage sites are equal.
 You really need to look at the different security features that each offers.
 Also some sites may be less exposed to the elements than others.

-Perimeter fencing, 24 hr access control & CCTV are secure storage site features that could even get you an insurance discount.
+Perimeter fencing, 24 hr access control and CCTV are secure storage site features that could even get you an insurance discount.

 If you would prefer to store your caravan or motorhome where you can see it, you can achieve similar results at home.
 Last year we gave you a few hints and tips on how to keep your caravan secure at home – take a look.